CliffS/chat2/README.md

 # chat2

-A simple telnet app to chat to a server with send and expect
+A simple telnet app to chat with a server.
+It uses `send` and `expect` to chat and wait for an expected response.
+There is also an `exec` method to send and expect in sequence.

+This module allows you to chat programatically to any server such as a POP3 server or an SMTP server that uses a known protocol that can be sent to and expected.
+It uses native Promises and is pipeline safe: you can send and expect from multiple async calls and the data will arrive back in the right order.

 ## Install